About this Program

-Teaching Earth & Space Science: This Bachelor of Applied Science (B.A.Sc.) degree is offered by the Department of Education in conjunction with the Department of Geological Sciences.
+Teaching Earth & Space Science This Bachelor of Applied Science (B.A.Sc.) degree is offered by the Department of Education in conjunction with the Department of Earth and Environmental Sciences.
 Students have the option of completing an environmental education emphasis with this major.

 - Middle or high school teacher

 - Teach science in a non-formal education setting such as a zoo, museum, or park